 Once the NDF has been charged at an address, it will not be charged again for subsequent connections, provided the number of dwellings at that address has not increased.

-At iiNet, we pass on the full $300 NDF charge as billed by our wholesaler, nbn™ ltd, to new customers.
-For our existing customers, we absorb part of this fee and charge just $250.
-These charges are clearly visible when applying for a service – they are also included in any Critical Information Summary for nbn™ broadband plans sold after 1 April 2016, and the Pricing Schedule of our Customer Relationship Agreement.
+We pass on the full $300 NDF charge as billed by our wholesaler, NBNCo.
+These charges are clearly visible when applying for a service – they are also included in any Critical Information Summary for NBN™ broadband plans sold after 1 April 2016, and the Pricing Schedule of our Customer Relationship Agreement.

-If you wish to change your nbn™ plan, simply call us on 13 19 17.
+If you wish to change your NBN™ plan, check out our Changing your broadband plan in Toolbox guide or simply call us on 13 19 17.

 You may prefer to have internal network cabling installed at your address for your internet, especially if WiFi doesn't cover your house from end to end or you want to be sure you're always getting the maximum speed possible when transferring large amounts of data between devices in your home.